sbudaev/HEDTOOLS/README.md

 [README](http://158.37.63.57/doxydoc/md_README.html) for details.

 The `Makefile` that is found in the HEDTOOLS directory is used to build it as a static library.
-Here is how:
+Normally, the build system produces a zip archive with a "distribution" of the static library and headers ready to use in other projects.
+Here are the main build commands:

 - Build the static library with the default compiler and options: `make`;
 - Build the static library using specific compiler, e.g. Intel